lightstep/sn-collector/docs/monitor-kubernetes.md

-## Monitor Kubernetes with the ServiceNow Collector
+## Monitor Kubernetes with the ServiceNow Collector and CNO

 Below are instructions on monitoring one of the following Kubernetes cluster environments with ServiceNow.